eeyang92/macos-tabs/README.md

 	onAddTabButtonClick?: (e: Event) => void,

-	// onClick event when the user clicks on the CloseTabButton on a tab header onCloseTabButtonClick?: (e: Event, closedTabIndex: number) => void,
+	// onClick event when the user clicks on the CloseTabButton on a tab header onCloseTabButtonClick?: (e: Event, index: number) => void,

 	// Event when the user stops dragging a header
 	// The updated tabs contain the new ordering, you can directly update your state with
 	// these returned tabs
-	// data is passed through from the Draggable Component, in most cases you will
-	// not need to use it
-	onDragStop?: (e: Event, data: Object, tabs: Tabs, activeTabIndex: number) => void,
+	// The updated index of the active tab is also provided onDragStop?: (e: Event, index: number, tabs: Tabs) => void,

 	// Event when the user clicks on a tab header
 	// The index of the clicked header is passed back onTabClick?: (e: Event, index: number) => void,

+	// Event when the user's mouse enters a tab header onTabMouseEnter?: (e: Event, index: number) => void,

+	// Even when the user's mouse leaves a tab header onTabMouseLeave?: (e: Event, index: number) => void,

 	// Event when the activeTabIndex is updated internally
 	// This allows you to keep track of the activeTabIndex even